-We need to target gangs, not guns, if we hope to enhance public safety.
+We need to reduce violence, but we need to target gangs, not guns, if we hope to enhance public safety.

-Perhaps even more important than our recommendation to enhance our 'legislative teeth' in the form of increased penalties for serious firearms crimes, the government must take the funding commitment of 2017 and put it to work.
+Perhaps even more important than our recommendation to enhance our 'legislative teeth' in the form of increased penalties for serious firearms crimes, the government must take the funding commitment of 2017 and continue to put it to work.
 We already have many laws that aim to prevent gun violence in Canada, so a willingness to enforce what we have and sufficient funding will be our best chance of actually enhancing public safety.

 In the end, Bill C-71 has created confusion and concern among firearms users across Canada.
 There has been very little convincing evidence to demonstrate a need for most of the proposed changes, and this has left the firearms community in opposition to the bill.

 If the government is serious about respecting firearms owners, then they must make significant amendments to show they are listening.
+Unfortunately, this has not occurred at any stage in the legislative process so far.
+There is still time.